vincentjiang10/choice-game/README.md

 ```

 ### Instructions
+1. Make sure you have GCC installed.
+To test, run: `gcc -v` in your command prompt or terminal.
-1. Install ImageMagick
+2. Install ImageMagick (instructions above)
-2. Install an X server (options in prerequisites above)
+3. Install an X server (intructions above)
-3. Make sure to open up the X server
+4. Make sure to open up the X server
-4.  $ `git clone https://github.com/vjiang10/Choice-Game.git <dir_name>`
+5.  $ `git clone https://github.com/vjiang10/Choice-Game.git <dir_name>`
-5.  $ `cd <dir_name>`
+6.  $ `cd <dir_name>`
-6.  $ `make`
+7.  $ `make`
-7.  $ `make run`
+8.  $ `make run`
-8. Throughout the program, input a number from 1-3, depending on the choices available to select that choice.
+9. Throughout the program, input a number from 1-3, depending on the choices available to select that choice.
-9. You may type "help" any time to see optional input choices and features.
+10. You may type "help" any time to see optional input choices and features.
-10. Have fun!
+11. Have fun!